Stock Markets Rally On New Year Boost - UrduPoint

 Stock Markets Rally On New Year Boost

-Global stocks rallied Tuesday thanks to a New Year boost, which is clouded however by rising interest rates, recession worries and Russia's war on Ukraine
+Global stocks rallied Tuesday thanks to a New Year boost, clouded however by rising interest rates, recession worries and Russia's war on Ukraine

-London, (UrduPoint / Pakistan Point News - 3rd Jan, 2023 ):Global stocks rallied Tuesday thanks to a New Year boost, which is clouded however by rising interest rates, recession worries and Russia's war on Ukraine.
+London (UrduPoint / Pakistan Point News - 3rd Jan, 2023 ):Global stocks rallied Tuesday thanks to a New Year boost, clouded however by rising interest rates, recession worries and Russia's war on Ukraine.

-Yet London jumped two percent as traders returned from a holiday weekend to play catch-up with Frankfurt and Paris, which logged gains on both Monday and Tuesday.
+Yet London jumped 1.8 percent in the mid-afternoon session, as traders returned from a holiday weekend to play catch-up with Frankfurt and Paris, which logged gains on both Monday and Tuesday.

+German inflation eased in December for a second straight month, preliminary data showed, as government interventions helped to bring down energy prices.

 London's heavyweight energy sector was boosted by recent oil-price gains, although crude futures fell Tuesday.